mingxiaoh/chainer_for_rebase/README.md

 Testing utilities
 - pytest 3.2.5+

-Intel® MKL-DNN
-- You don’t need to manually install Intel MKL-DNN, when build Intel optimization for Chainer, Intel MKL-DNN will be downloaded and built automatically, thus, boost, glog and gflags are also required.

 ## Install Chainer from source
 You can use setup.py to install Chainer from the tarball: